Cryptorado-Community/Cryptorado-Node/README.md

     environment:
       IPFS_PROFILE: lowpower
     ```

+    TODO make this configurable in the env file?
+Or make it the default?

 5) Start up the node by performing `./cmd.sh up`.
 Docker must already be started
 for this to work.